This is part of a series of posts I have written about web scraping with Python.

 Using the screenshot above as an example, we can see the form requires some user input fields and as well as some hidden fields:

-2. A hidden authenticity_token with a provided value.
+with a provided value. - A

-5. A hidden n field with a provided value.
+field with a provided value.

-When you enter your email and password into the form and press login, the first line in the highlighted red box tells us that the form data is sent via an HTTP POST request to https://www.goodreads.com/user/sign_in (seen in the method and action fields, respectively).
+fields, respectively).
 The user and password fields are then checked against the site's database to validate the information.
 Essentially, it's saying "Here are the credentials I was given.
 Is this a valid user?"
 If the credentials are valid, you are redirected to some page within the app (like the user's home page).

 Once login is successful, a cookie is then stored in your browser's memory.
 Every time you access one of the site's pages, the site checks to make sure the cookie is valid and that you are allowed to access the page you are trying to reach.